 Before dismissing the kids to work in small groups, I pointed to each letter on the board and invited the class to say the sound it made.
 The extra reinforcement helped my newest readers review the letter sounds before setting off to work independently.

 Then, working in small teams, each player took turns rolling the die and moving their counter that many spaces.
 When they landed on a spot, they named the letter sound plus a word that started with it.
 For example, if when one child rolled the die and landed on d, she said “/d/… dog begins with a /d/ sound”.

 Roll after roll, players moved along the alphabet path.
 The first player to land on the finish won the game.

 Then the group moved all of the counters back to the finish line and started round two.

 Grab Your Copy

 Ready to play?!
-Click the blue download below to grab your free game boards and then save time hunting down other beginning sound activities by grabbing our Beginning Sound Activity Pack too!
+Click the blue download below to grab your free game boards and then save time searching for preschool activities by snagging our Ultimate Preschool Activity Pack!